How To Cut An Orange

 I also have you covered with a video that will take you through all the steps.
-Looking on how to make Supremes as well?
+Looking at how to make Supremes as well?

 1. How to slice oranges